 At the end of the event, the primary contractor completes a few questions on the form about the event.
+Contractors must also complete an online invoice to be paid, which you can read about in the payment section.

 Confidential Envelope